astronomer/airflow-guides/guides/task-groups.md

         t1 >> t2
 ```

-This shows the expanded view of the task groups we generated above.
+This screenshot shows the expanded view of the Task Groups we generated above in the Airflow UI:

 ![Dynamic Task Group](https://assets2.astronomer.io/main/guides/task-groups/dynamic_task_groups.png)